kyma-project/busola/docs/extensibility/resources.md

 ## _details_ section

-The **details** section presents a resource details.
-To customize it, see the [display sections docs](display-sections.md).
-Default details header contains some basic information.
-Body is by default empty.
+The **details** section presents the resource details.
+To customize it, see [Display sections](display-sections.md).
+The default details header contains some basic information.
+The body is empty by default.

 ## _dataSources_ section